-Dream Office REIT’s current dividend yield of 7.8% is compared to its long-term average below.
+The following diagram compares Dream’s current dividend yield to its long-term historical average

-Dream Office REIT’s current dividend yield is 7.8% and its average dividend yield since 2004 is 8.3%.
+Dream Global REIT’s current dividend yield is 7.4% and its long-term average dividend yield is 8.7%.

 Related: The 10 Best MLPs For High Income

-Dream Office REIT’s exceptionally high dividend yield and monthly dividend payments make it very appealing at the security level.
+Dream Global REIT’s high dividend yield and monthly dividend payments make it stand out to high yield dividend investors.